sqlc-dev/sqlc/docs/reference/datatypes.md

 }
 ```

-## Dates and Time
+## Dates and times

-All PostgreSQL time and date types are returned as `time.Time` structs.
+All date and time types are returned as `time.Time` structs.
 For
 null time or date values, the `NullTime` type from `database/sql` is used.

 The `pgx/v5` sql package uses the appropriate pgx types.

+For MySQL users relying on `github.com/go-sql-driver/mysql`, ensure that
+`parseTime=true` is added to your database connection string.

 ```sql
 CREATE TABLE authors (